Cutter Pumps or Grinder Pumps?

-A treatment facility downtime that causes wastewater to stay stagnant on the sewer lines for a time while an influx of waste continues, thereby resulting in pipe failure and flooding.
+A water treatment facility downtime that causes wastewater to stay stagnant on the sewer lines for a time while an influx of waste continues, thereby resulting in pipe failure and flooding.

 The global water conservation movement has effectively lowered water consumption in all sectors in the past decade.
 However, an adverse effect of this effort is the decreased amount of water carrying solid waste down the sewer lines to the treatment facility.
 This has been causing undue strain on aging pump systems by pumping more solids than water, leading municipalities to put pressure on the pumping industry to come up with new and effective solutions.
 And to compound the problem further, some municipalities demand cheap construction methods.
 Unfortunately, this “value engineering” rather produced wastewater facilities equipped with inappropriate or inadequate pumps to handle clogs.